What to do in Havana at night

 You can learn to salsa

-In the old town (walking distance from the cruise port), one of the few places that are open at night, is a bar called La Reliquia.
+In the old town (walking distance from the cruise port), one of the few places that are open at night is a bar called La Reliquia.
 It’s not very big, but it has a nice atmosphere.
-There’s a small dance floor and Freddy will teach you to salsa.
+There’s a small dance floor and if you're lucky, Freddy will teach you to salsa.

 Things I didn’t do: